sdras/webmcp-demo/README.md

 - `index.html` — page structure and copy
 - `styles.css` — visual design
 - `app.js` — booking widget, WebMCP shim, agent simulation, annotation layout

-## Notes

-- The WebMCP API in `app.js` is a **shim**: it uses an in-page `window.webmcp` registry to stand in for the proposed `navigator.modelContext.registerTool(...)` surface.
-Update the shim and the example code in `index.html` when the canonical spec API stabilizes.
-- The spec links in the CTA section (`https://github.com/webmachinelearning/webmcp`) are placeholders — point them at the real spec repo before publishing.